USDRCG/GitBook/lawrence-hpc/login.md

 ## Lawrence SSH Login for Linux

 Open the command terminal, and ssh into Lawrence.
-The output you see will be different depending on how your Duo account is setup.
+The output you see will be different depending on how your Duo account is setup and if you use SSH Keys.
+Using SSH Keys will bypass the password and Duo requirements while continuing to use a password will require a second authentication through Duo.
 This first example is if your account uses 'Push Notification' for your Duo secondary authentication.

 ```text
 username@NI8724:~$ ssh User.Name@Lawrence.usd.edu